-I'm Alyssa Sacora and I use the pronouns she/her.
-I am a crafts person exploring plant-based mediums in the form of papermaking, book arts, basketry and natural dyes.
+I'm Alyssa Sacora (she/her), a crafts person exploring plant-based mediums in the form of papermaking, book arts, basketry and natural dyes.
 My practice is rooted in observing relationships throughout the wider world.
 To reduce my human footprint and encourage creative thinking, I primarily work with locally abundant and repurposed natural materials which include plants and repurposed fabrics.

 Leaves, vines and bark from iris, daylily, kudzu, okra, tulip poplar and willow plants, to name a few, are combined with salvaged cotton and linen fabrics to create my palette.
 My artistic pursuits are directly related to lifestyle choices with reciprocity and mindfulness as a guiding principal.